A web of people

 Sofia is a graphic designer by training, a teacher by chance, a writer by visceral need, and an independent (re)searcher by natural curiosity.
 Mammal, author, unschooling woman-mother, and question weaver one day at a time.
 Awkward prose-poet with no grammatical knowledge.
 Pilgrim through inner and outer landscapes of wild Iberian Mythology, re-membering ancient earth practices, in radical presence, active listening, ecopsychology, eco-mythology, art, ecstasy, and writing.

-Author of nine books, editor of the free online magazine, Wind and Water – questioning extractivist and phallo-anthropo-centric narratives through ecosystemic perspectives {we speak, write and feel outside the violent illusions of control and perpetual economic growth.}; Re-member of the Bones Podcast; and Beyond the Sea Conversations, and organizer of the first Eco-Mythology Gathering in Portugal – all in Portuguese.
+Author of eleven books, including The Sanctuary: Essays on Eco-Mythology.
+Editor of the free online magazine, Wind and Water – questioning extractivist and phallo-anthropo-centric narratives through ecosystemic perspectives {we tentatively speak, write and feel outside the violent illusions of control and perpetual economic growth.}; Re-member of the Bones Podcast; Beyond the Sea Conversations, – all in Portuguese.
+Organizer of the first Eco-Mythology Gathering in Portugal (here with English subtitles).

 Links: